SURFnet/eduxchange-eu-tech-docs/gradereturn.md

 ### Technical Mapping: `resultValueType` & `score`

 The `score` field is a string, but its content must align with the `resultValueType` defined in the **Offering** object.
 This ensures the Home Institution can correctly parse the value into their local Student Information System (SIS).
+As currently it is not mandatory to transmit the `resultValueType` (which was an oversight), it is necessary to transmit the `resultValueType` for the `score` in the `ext` object.

 | `resultValueType` | Description | Example `score` |
 | :--- | :--- | :--- |